-If you are wondering if the use of common seal is mandatory for a Singapore company, please read on.
+Is the use of common seal is mandatory for a Singapore company?

-Following the enforcement of Companies (Amendment) Act which came into effect from 31 March 2017, a Singapore company is no longer required to use the common seal in the execution of documents as a deed, or other documents such as share certificates.
-This helps companies reduce the inconvenience and cost of having a common seal.
+With effect from 31 Mar 2017, companies and limited liability partnerships (LLPs) are no longer required to use the common seal in the execution of documents as a deed, or other documents such as share certificates.
+This helps companies reduce the inconvenience and cost of making a common seal.

 Prior to this, a Singapore company executing a document as a deed was required to affix the company’s common seal on the deed in accordance with the company’s Constitution.
-The typical model Constitution of a Singapore company incorporated before 31 March 2017 would state that the common seal of the company would have to be affixed on the document before two directors, a director and a company secretary, or a director and an authorised signatory.
+The typical model Constitution of a Singapore company incorporated before 31 March 2017 would state that the common seal of the company would have to be affixed on the document before (i) two directors or (ii) a director and a company secretary, or (iii) a director and an authorised signatory.